-The reasons a doctor might refuse to treat a patient can be wide-ranging.
-Examples include (but are not necessarily limited to) the following:
+There are various potential reasons a medical professional might decide to not treat a patient.
+Examples include (but aren’t necessarily limited to) the following: